 The Chief Executive of Gravesham Borough Council, Stuart Bobby, has been appointed as the PARO, who is also the Local Returning Officer for the Gravesham area.

 The PARO must always remain politically neutral.
-For this reason, we cannot provide political campaign or information about the candidates on these pages, however information about PCC candidates will be published on www.choosemypcc.org.uk after the publication of the Statement of Persons Nominated, which is due to be published on 8 April 2024.
+For this reason, we cannot provide political campaign or information about the candidates on these pages, however information about PCC candidates is published on www.choosemypcc.org.uk after the publication of the Statement of Persons Nominated.

 The Role of Police and Crime Commissioners